ImaginecoreX/.github/profile/README.md

 ## About Us 💡

 At ImaginecoreX, we believe in harnessing the power of technology to shape a better tomorrow.
-Our mission is to revolutionize industries through cutting-edge software solutions, futuristic automotive designs, and beyond.
+Our mission is to revolutionize industries through cutting-edge software solutions and consultancy services.

 ## Our Values 💎